ertugruldege/rembg-api/README.md

 # REMBG API

-A high-performance REST API for background removal with multiple providers.
-Remove backgrounds from images using REMBG or Withoutbg AI models.
+A high-quality REST API for background removal with multiple providers.
+Remove backgrounds from images at maximum quality using REMBG or Withoutbg AI models.

 ## 🚀 Quick Start